 All law applicants must submit a valid LSAT score.
 A score is considered to be valid if it is no older than five years.
 If an applicant has significant variance between LSAT scores (e.g. six or more points), an explanation should accompany the application.

 Applicants are encouraged to be well prepared before sitting for the LSAT.
-The test may not be taken for practice in a formal test administration.
 Applicants are referred to http://lsac.org/jd/lsat/preparing-for-the-lsat for information about preparing for the LSAT, including sample tests that may be acquired.

 All applicants must indicate on the application when they have taken or anticipate taking the LSAT.
 If the applicant indicates a future test date, the application will not be evaluated until the admissions office receives the report for the indicated test date.
 If the applicant does not sit for the indicated test, the applicant must notify the law admissions office in order to resume the evaluation process.

-Loyola College of Law will only consider the LSAT scores that have received before August 1, 2021.
-Unfortunately, we will not consider the August 2021 LSAT for the Fall 2021 class.
+Loyola College of Law will only consider the LSAT scores that they have received before August 1, 2022.

 All applicants must register with LSAC's Credential Assembly Service for the compilation of their academic record.
 Official transcripts from every post-secondary institution that the applicant has ever attended must be forwarded to LSAC.
 Transcripts are considered to be official only when they have been forwarded directly to LSAC by a university's or college's registrar.
 LSAC will provide the College of Law with applicants' CAS reports.

-We require international applicants to take the LSAT and register for the CAS, unless they have earned an international law degree.
+We require international applicants to register for the Credential Assembly Service Report via LSAC.
+In addition, international applicants must take the LSAT, unless they have earned an international law degree.
 All foreign transcripts sent to LSAC will be evaluated and processed through CAS.
 Loyola Law also requires the Test of English as a Foreign Language (TOEFL) scores, including the Test of Written English and the Test of Spoken English for applicants in which English is a foreign language.
 These applicants should contact the Educational Testing Service (ETS) for TOEFL registration at www.toefl.org.
 Applicants must request that ETS send relevant scores to LSAC.
 LSAC's TOEFL code is 0058.
 Loyola Law will then receive them in the applicant’s CAS report.

 Loyola University New Orleans assists international students with securing the appropriate visas.
 Contact the Law Admissions Office for more information.

-Applicants are required to submit two letters of recommendation (limit of three).
+Applicants are required to submit at least two letters of recommendation (limit of four).
+Letters must be written on or after March 1, 2020.
 Recommendation letters looked upon most favorably are sent by the applicant's undergraduate or graduate professors, as these give better evidence of the applicant's capabilities as a student.
 However, one who can attest to the applicant's skills and abilities to succeed in law school are helpful, such as writing acumen, time management, and work ethic.

 A personal statement, up to three pages in length and written in the applicant's own words, is required.
-The personal statement is applicants' opportunity to promote and personalize their applications, highlighting accomplishments that may not otherwise be addressed in other areas of the application.
+The personal statement is an applicant's opportunity to promote and personalize their application, highlighting accomplishments that may not otherwise be addressed in other areas of the application.